cse110-sp25-group27/cse110-sp25-group27/admin/misc/rules.md

 ## Purpose:
 - Learn about software engineering
-- Become familiar with basic web techologies
+- Become familiar with basic web technologies
 - Learn to be acccustomed to a group dynamic and effectively splitting up work/collab
 - Achieving these goals benefits the team overall bc it gives us practice and exposure to how software engineering jobs work

 ## Objectives:
 - Work as a team to create a fully functional project, using good software practices
-- We will create a full stack CRUD project that aims solve the issue of "personalizing" movie reviews.
+- We will create a full stack CRUD project that aims to solve the issue of "personalizing" movie reviews.
+- Incorporate good communication practices between the roles.
+- Become more well rounded software developers
+- Develop coding expertise, communication, project management, and critical thinking

 ## Common Values / Standards